Protocentral/protocentral_healthypi4_arduino/README.md

-# Welcome to HealthyPi v4
+# HealthyPi v4 Arduino Library

 HealthyPi v4 is a HAT for the Raspberry Pi, as well as a standalone device that can measure human vital signs that are useful in medical diagnosis and treatment.
 HealthyPi v4 sets a new standard in open source health solutions with mobility, wireless and wearable capabilities.
 This device presents a snapshot of the user's medical condition within his/her environment and opens up medical research possibilities.